 You might also like

-Welcome to the festive season, GUG fans!
-And welcome to the BBoM of December, where we focus on five films of the month and the predictions we have for them!
+Welcome to the last BBoM for the year, ladies and gentlemen, where we focus on five films released during the month and have some fun predicting their success!
 As with every BBoM article, each film receives one of the following scores: Boom: A film [...]

 Every year brings unexpected triumphs and downfalls and usually, you can’t predict where things are going.
 2018 was a year with some of the largest films ever made like Avengers: Infinity War and Solo: A Star Wars Story but few would’ve walked [...]